Interactions between two adjacent convection rolls in turbulent Rayleigh-Benard convection

+The model for the neighboring roll interaction terms is derived in detail in the appendix, and we summarize the physical mechanisms and resulting equations here.
 We start with the assumption that Eqs.~\ref{eqn:delta_model} and \ref{eqn:theta_model} describe a baseline model for each LSC, and that we only need to derive terms for additional forcing due to neighboring-roll interactions.
-The forcing on the temperature profile along the interface between neighboring convection rolls is assumed to come from the turbulent diffusion of heat in across the interface with effective turbulent thermal diffusivity $\kappa_t$, which is assumed to be uniform and constant.
-The turbulent thermal diffusion represents the enhancement of heat transport by eddies relative to the thermal diffusivity $\kappa$ due to induction, analogous to a turbulent viscosity or eddy viscosity.
-This thermal diffusion is approximated from a heat equation for heat flux only in the direction perpendicular to the interface between neighboring cells, as a function of the coordinate $\theta$ along the interface, as heat transport in other directions should already be accounted for in the existing Eqs.~\ref{eqn:delta_model} and \ref{eqn:theta_model}.
-We estimate the thermal diffusion term as $\kappa \nabla^2 T \approx \kappa_t[T_1(\theta, \theta_1) -T_2(\theta,\theta_2)]/L^2$, where $T_1(\theta, \theta_1) -T_2(\theta,\theta_2)$ is the temperature difference between the neighboring cells over an interfacial mixing layer of unknown thickness.
+The forcing on the temperature profile along the interface between neighboring convection rolls is assumed to come from the turbulent diffusion of heat across the interface with effective turbulent thermal diffusivity $\kappa_t$, which is assumed to be uniform and constant.
+The turbulent thermal diffusion represents the enhancement of heat transport by eddies relative to the thermal diffusivity $\kappa$ due to advection, analogous to a turbulent viscosity or eddy viscosity.
+This formulation is mathematically analogous to boundary layer approximations with thermal diffusion in an interfacial mixing layer.
 We include the unknown mixing layer thickness in the value of $\kappa_t$, which will be a fit parameter, so we can use the known cell size $L$ as the lengthscale in the thermal diffusion equation.
-This formulation is mathematically analogous to boundary layer approximations with thermal diffusion in an interfacial mixing layer of thickness $L\kappa/\kappa_t$ between the two cells, although it seems unlikely that such a thin mixing layer exists in this case.